DocsMining Guide

 [Unit]

-Description=Tensorium CPU Miner
+Description=Tensorium CUDA GPU Miner

 After=tensorium-rpc.service